robert-westenberger/knowledgebase/docker/image-manipulation.md

 It can be used multiple times per Dockerfile.

+By default, the working directory of any image is the root.
 ### ENTRYPOINT
 An `ENTRYPOINT` instruciton allows you to config a container that will run as an executable.